coderamen666/srd-v3.5-md/spells/spells-a-b.md

 *Mental Alarm:* A mental *alarm* alerts you (and only you) so long as you remain within 1 mile of the warded area.
-You note a single mental "ping" that awakens you from normal sleep but does not otherwise disturb concentration.
+You note a single mental “ping” that awakens you from normal sleep but does not otherwise disturb concentration.
 A *silence* spell has no effect on a mental *alarm*.

 *Audible Alarm:* An audible *alarm* produces the sound of a hand bell,